King Kong Lives: Plot

 Months later, Lady Kong is kept in captivity by Nevitt, while Mitchell attempts to buy out land in Borneo for a reserve.
 When Franklin is allowed to check in on her, she notices Lady Kong's behavior; she suspects that Kong could still be alive and that Lady Kong may sense him.
 Franklin is dismissed by her peers, believing that the environment isn't suitable for Kong to survive for long.

-However, Kong survives in hiding out in the wilderness, and can similarly sense Lady Kong in her captivity.
+However, Kong survives by hiding out in the wilderness and can similarly sense Lady Kong's captivity.
 As Kong seeks out his mate, his survival is exposed when he wanders through a neighborhood.
 With this, both Nevitt's forces and local hunters set out to hunt Kong down, with Nevitt disregarding orders to capture Kong alive.

-Franklin and Mitchell set out to find Kong, and happen upon him as he's trapped and tormented by a group of hunters.
-When Franklin realizes that Kong's artificial heart is failing, Kong quickly breaks loose; inadvertently destroying Franklin's computer used to control his heart, leaving him with little time to live.
+Franklin and Mitchell set out to find Kong and happen upon him as he's trapped and tormented by a group of hunters.
+When Franklin realizes that Kong's artificial heart is failing, Kong quickly breaks loose, inadvertently destroying the computer that controls his heart, leaving him with little time to live.
 Following Kong's advance, Franklin and Mitchell break into Nevitt's compound to help free Lady Kong from captivity.
-It is then discovered Lady Kong is pregnant with Kong's offspring.
+It is then discovered that Lady Kong is pregnant with Kong's offspring.

 Kong and Lady Kong soon reach a farmhouse where Lady Kong goes into labor.
-They are followed by Dr. Franklin and Mitchell, as well as Nevitt's forces.
-Nevitt begins an assault on Kong, who despite being grievously wounded, manages to drive off the military and kill Nevitt himself.
-As Dr. Franklin and Mitchell watch on, Lady Kong successfully gives birth to a male infant ape.
+They are followed by Dr. Franklin, Mitchell, and Nevitt's forces.
+Nevitt begins an assault on Kong, who, despite being grievously wounded, manages to drive off the military and kill Nevitt himself.
+As Dr. Franklin and Mitchell watch, Lady Kong successfully gives birth to a male ape.
 Mortally wounded, Kong manages to see and touch his son just before he dies from his wounds.
-Rescued, Lady Kong and her son are brought back to the reserve in Borneo, to live out their days in peace.
+Rescued, Lady Kong and her son are brought back to the reserve in Borneo to live out their days in peace.